digitalcredentials/signing-service/README.md

 You can now issue test credentials as explained in the [Sign a Credential](#sign-a-credential) section.

-IMPORTANT: this quick start version uses a test signing key that is not registered as belonging to an actual issuer.
+IMPORTANT: this quick start version uses a test signing key that is not registered to an actual issuer, so when verifying credentials issued with the test key they will be marked as test credentials.
 To use this in production you'll have to generate your own signing key, and register it publicly.
 To do so, read on...

 ## Configuration